Walk #984: Ouse Valley Way: Earith to the Lazy Otter and back

 General note: the directions for this walk are very easy: just join the floodbanking and keep the Great Ouse on the right until you reach the bridge carrying the A10 over the river.
 There are many gates and stiles to be crossed on the floodbank; as they are navigationally unimportant I have mostly omitted them from the directions below.

 This leg starts off at the small car park behind the village hall in Earith at TL38467477, which is a few yards to the east of the junction with the B1050.
 Leave the car park and turn right to head east along the A1123.
 Pass the Crown pub on the right, and use a pedestrian crossing just before the village shop to cross to the northern side of the road.
-Cross Bridge End road and head on to reach the bridge over the Old Bedford River.
+Head past Bridge End road and continue on to a bridge over the Old Bedford River.
 Cross this and pass a little garden that contains a memorial to two planes that crashed nearby during the war.
 Shortly after this, a clappergate on the left leads to a path that runs alongside the road between a fence and a ditch - a much safer alternative to walking along the road.
 After a fifth of a mile the path curves to the right to reach another clapper gate that leads out to a small car park beside the bridge over the New Bedford River at TL39317473.

 Note that the path alongside the road between the rivers may flood after high rain; the road itself may close after particularly heavy rain.
 In such conditions, please check the web to discover the road's current status.

-Cross the bridge, and climb wooden steps on the other side before headaing across a short expanse of grass to reach a clappergate that leads out onto onto a floodbank, with the river away to the right.
+Cross the bridge, and climb wooden steps on the other side before heading across a short expanse of grass to reach a clappergate that leads out onto onto a floodbank, with the river away to the right.
 Initially the A1123 parallels the other side of the river, although this curves away from the river after a mile.
 Continue along the flood bank, crossing any stiles or gates on the way; after 1.8 miles it reaches a track called Flat Road at TL41787293.
 Note that the bridge over the river that used to be here is currently missing (March 2018).

 Continue on along the floodbank.
 After two-thirds of a mile Haddenham pumping station is reached on the left.
 Continue along the floodbank with the river on the right; after another 0.8 miles High Bridge is reached over the river at TL43837217.
 This bridge carries the ancient Aldreth Causeway route across the river.
 Do not cross it.

 Very carefully cross the busy road, and then turn right to start following the verge southwards, with the road to the right.
-The road immediately crosses the bridge over the river; when a road leads off to the left after a couple of hundred metres, turn left to follow it for a third of a mile to the Stretham Ferry road bridge over the river.
+The road immediately crosses the bridge over the river; when a road leads off to the left after a couple of hundred metres, turn left to follow it for a third of a mile to the Stretham Ferry road bridge over the river at TL50137215.
 Cross this, and continue on for a hundred metres until the Lazy Otter Inn is reached on the right at TL50147222.

 The rest of the directions for the walk are easy; just reverse those mentioned above.
 However, for people walking the route in reverse, here they are: